Get

 It can also be transmitted through “fomites”, which are inanimate objects that have encountered a papilloma.
 Food bowls, water bowls, soft toys, and bedding are the most common culprits.
 It is worth noting that Papillomavirus is very durable in the home environment and can last for weeks on certain surfaces.

-How Do I Care for a Dog With Papilloma?
+How Do I Care for a Dog with Papilloma?

-This depends partly on if you are managing your dog at home or if your dog will be staying at a vet hospital for treatment.
+This depends partly on whether you are managing your dog at home or if your dog will be staying at a vet hospital for treatment.
 Most dogs are managed at home—and successfully!
 Remember, most dogs (unless badly immunocompromised) will spontaneously resolve the papillomas within two or three months as they build up immunity.

 Young dog or puppy who is otherwise healthy